The Witcher: The Road from Rivia to Hollywood

 Before the White Wolf set off overseas for the first time, he had already won the hearts of European readers.
-At first, Sapkowski was going to dedicate himself to translations only, but the editors of Fantastyka magazine asked him for another Witcher story.
+At first, Sapkowski was going to dedicate himself to translations only, but the editors of Fantastyka magazine asked him for another Witcher story after his aforementioned initial short.
 The creation of a morally unequivocal fantasy world, founded on Slavic and Celtic mythology and Arthurian legends, that made use of and at the same time argued with Tolkien’s vision, while being full of intertextual references to the Polish and world canons of literature could not have gone unnoticed.
 That foreign editors should notice the potential of the Witcher universe – ‘Sienkiewicz’s style and Chandler’s wit’, as Maciej Parowski, a writer, critic, and secretary of the aforementioned contest said on Polish Radio – was only a matter of time.

 The time had come to penetrate other markets: from Serbia and Bulgaria, through Italy, Finland and Brazil, all the way to China and Japan (in the latter two countries, the title in Polish is printed on the book cover next to its translation).

 The literary Witcher became a phenomenon, but in the 1990s readers were not yet prepared for the story to be told by means of any other medium than as a book.
-A comic adaptation was problematic due to the form – brave dialogues and intertextual games had to be simplified a lot, and due to aesthetics – the image of Geralt and the world presented in a graphic novel could differ profoundly from readers’ expectations.
+A comic adaptation was problematic due to the form – brave dialogues and intertextual games had to be simplified a lot, and, due to aesthetics, the image of Geralt and the world presented in a graphic novel could differ profoundly from readers’ expectations.

-The first attempt was made by Maciej Parowski (the script written together with Sapkowski) and Bogusław Polch (art).
-While the plot was quite faithful to the original prose, the substitution of clean lines – known from Funky Koval – with thicker and less precise art and the use of subdued shades of brown, yellow, and black hardly excited readers.
-Geralt sporting a pony tail and a characteristic fringe became the hero of six comic books: The Road with No Return, Geralt, Lesser Evil, The Last Wish, Border of Ability, and Betrayal, which were published in the 1993-1995 editions of Komiks magazine.
+The first attempt was made by Maciej Parowski (the script written together with Sapkowski) and Bogusław Polch (illustrations).
+While the plot was relatively faithful to the original prose, the substitution of clean lines – known from Funky Koval – with thicker and less precise art and the use of subdued shades of brown, yellow, and black hardly excited readers.
+Geralt sporting a pony tail and a characteristic fringe became the hero of six comic books: The Road with No Return, Geralt, Lesser Evil, The Last Wish, Border of Ability and Betrayal, which were published in the 1993-1995 editions of Komiks magazine.
 The last part of the saga, which was an original concept, marked the end of the magazine.
 As time went by, the scepticism towards the work by Polch and Parowski grew weaker, and subsequent editions of the comic followed in 2001 and 2015.

 Over nearly three decades, at least a few attempts were made to turn the Witcher into a successful comic.
 Maciej Parowski tried again in 2007, this time collaborating with Przemysław Truściński (the designer of Geralt’s image in the video game).
 However, the promising project of six comics based on the novel’s plot came to naught.
-The year 2011, however, witnessed the publication of a work by Michał Gałek (script), Arkadiusz Klimek, and Łukasz Poller (art).
+The year 2011, however, witnessed the publication of a work by Michał Gałek (script), Arkadiusz Klimek and Łukasz Poller (art).
 The two-comic series Reason of State was an original concept based in the Witcher universe, the illustrations of which are reminiscent of French productions.
-The convergence of the date with the launch of the CD Projekt product is not a coincidence.
+The convergence of the date with the launch of the CD Projekt product was not a coincidence.

-Alas, following the premiere of The Witcher in 2001, the director Marek Brodzki and the scriptwriter Michał Szczerbica, who withdrew his name from the opening credits, were hit by a strong wave of criticism.
-The failure was said to have resulted from too excessive modification of the literary archetype and from too episodic a plot structure, which must have been a result of the film being made from a chopped up and unreleased TV series, which was only aired in 2002.
-The production was rather discouraging and the 13-episode TV series was acclaimed generally by those who hadn’t read Sapkowski’s books.
+Alas, following the premiere of The Witcher (or The Warlock) in 2001, the director Marek Brodzki and the scriptwriter Michał Szczerbica, who withdrew his name from the opening credits, were hit by a strong wave of criticism.
+The failure was said to have resulted from overly excessive modification of the literary archetype and from making the plot's structure too episodic, which was surely a result of the film being made from a chopped up and unreleased TV series finally aired a year later in 2002.
+The production was rather discouraging and the 13-episode TV series was acclaimed mostly by those who hadn’t read Sapkowski’s books.